General Program Policies

 In addition to Student Accident Insurance, students must have the BC Medical Plan or its equivalent from another province in order to provide themselves with basic medical care.

-Students are required to maintain registration with the College of Midwives of British Columbia (CMBC) upon admission to the program.
+Students are required to maintain registration with the British Columbia College of Nurses and Midwives (BCCNM) upon admission to the program.
 Students will be sent the appropriate documents upon admission to the Program.
-The CMBC requires that each midwifery student undergo a Criminal Record Check and instructions for this are included in the CMBC package.
-All documents must be received by the CMBC by August 1st of each year, as the CMBC registration committee meets in mid-August to process student registration.
+The BCCNM requires that each midwifery student undergo a Criminal Record Check and instructions for this are included in the BCCNM package.
+All documents must be received by the BCCNM by August 1st of each year, as the BCCNM registration committee meets in mid-August to process student registration.

-Students not registered with the CMBC cannot begin or continue in the Midwifery Program or participate in a clinical placement.
+Students not registered with the BCCNM cannot begin or continue in the Midwifery Program or participate in a clinical placement.

 All students enrolled in the Faculty of Medicine are required to meet the immunization standards established by the UBC Student Health Services (SHS).
 Students receive documentation outlining SHS immunization requirements on admission to the Midwifery Program.
 The SHS notifies the Midwifery Program once a student has completed the immunization protocol.